stay uncool and one day you’ll be cool (personal project)

 Immediately out of college and before my first job as a designer, I designed a lot of ‘zine style photo books from some music travel adventures I went on.
 It was just a way for me to keep designing things and not forget everything I learned in school, build my portfolio with more work that I loved, while I was a barista as my day job and job searched but more than that it became something that made me really love to tell stories in a visual way.

-Earlier this year I was itching to design something similar—and since I went to California near the end of last year to see Hanson (yes, those brothers) four times in a week, this trip felt like something that needed a physical memory of.
-I had done trips like this before but it had been YEARS and doing it again brought back a lot of memories and joy I once felt.
+Earlier this year I was itching to design something similar——and since I went to California near the end of last year to see Hanson (yes, those brothers) four times in a week, this trip felt like something that needed a physical memory of.
+I had done trips like this before but it had been YEARS and doing it again brought back a lot of feels [joy].

-I started to make it on the computer in Adobe InDesign like I had done with the others but about a third of the way through it just didn’t feel right.
-So, I ordered and printed some of my photos and bought a ~letter-sized unlined sketchbook and decided to do it completely by hand: 60 pages of layout and stories and photos by hand.
-Each page was carefully curated and I wrote mini stories like a journal about each part of the trip.
+I started to make it in Adobe InDesign like usual but about a third of the way through it just didn’t feel right.
+I immediately had a handful of photos printed and bought a ~letter-sized unlined sketchbook and decided to do it completely by hand: 60 pages of layout, journal-esque stories, and photos by hand, each page intentional.